sumitthrita/webpageSummary_agent/README.md

 python gradio_app.py
 ```

 The Gradio UI will start and open in your default web browser.
+You can:
-You can enter a URL and click the "Summarize" button to get a summary of the website content.
+- Enter a URL and click the "Summarize Website" button to get a summary of the website content
+- Upload a PDF file and click the "Summarize PDF" button to get a summary of the PDF content

 ### FastAPI Server